nodejs/node/doc/api/modules.md

   * `paths` {string[]} Paths to resolve module location from.
 If present, these paths are used instead of the default resolution paths, with the exception of [GLOBAL_FOLDERS][] like `$HOME/.node_modules`, which are always included.
-Note that each of these paths is used as a starting point for the module resolution algorithm, meaning that the `node_modules` hierarchy is checked from this location.
+Each of these paths is used as a starting point for the module resolution algorithm, meaning that the `node_modules` hierarchy is checked from this location.
 * Returns: {string}